Java Programming Day 11

 Differences between inheritance and overriding

-Why overriding is important in polymorphism
+Importance of overriding in polymorphism

 π‘ Topic 1: super